 Occasionally, anionic organic pigments can have two associated counter-ions present, both singly and in combination.
 This situation would be recognised by assigning three C.I.
 Constitution Numbers (each with a different colon number).
-However, a third C.I.
-Generic Name, associated with the product having both counter-ions present, would only be justified if the properties of the resulting pigment differed significantly from those of the corresponding physical mixture, and there was additional physico-chemical evidence to suggest differences in the crystal structure.
+A third C.I.
+Generic Name, associated with the product having both counter-ions present, would only be justified, however, if the properties of the resulting pigment were significantly different from those of the corresponding physical mixture, and there was additional physico-chemical evidence to suggest differences in the crystal structure.